 Noise of escaping vapour - hissing or roaring noise coming from the pipeline Slight mist of ice or frozen area on the pipeline Plume of white spray - condensation and freezing moisture in atmosphere Moisture forming on windshields Stalling vehicles or racing diesel engines An unusual odour or scent of gas Dense white cloud or fog Discolored or dead vegetation Yellow-stained snow, which may indicate NGL accumulation under the snow Continuous bubbling in wet, flooded area A rainbow or sheen on water Gen eral Response Actions Initial On-Site Actions.
-Assess the situation and identify additional hazard Flammable / toxic vapors, fire / flashback, temperatures / freezing, lack of oxygen surrounding the leak.
-The danger from fire / explosion exist within the upper explosive limit (UEL). is wn ien an escaping vapour mixes with air to l swit ches cell phones lighters furnaces / hot Ignition sources can include vehicles, electrical switches, cell phones, lighters, furnaces / hot water heaters, static electricity, earthworks construction near escaping gas (e.g., stones / rocks being moved violently against other hard objects).
-Topography / low lying areas such as river valleys, coulees where plume / drifting gases may collect. as the incident progresses. ☐ Determine how to respond to any persons injured or trapped.
-If safe to do so, treat and/or evacuate injured Account for all personnel on site.
+Assess the situation and identify additional hazard Flammable / toxic vapors, fire / flashback, tem • the leak.
+The danger from fire / explosion exists when an escaping vapour mixes with air to within the upper explosive limit (UEL).
+Ignition sources can include vehicles, electrica l swit ches cell phones lighters furnaces / hot water heaters, static electricity, earthworks construction near escaping gas (e.g., stones / rocks being moved violently against other hard objects).
+Topography / low lying areas such as river valle - coulees where plume / drifting gases may collect.
+Consider the possibility of an explosion.
+Eliminate igniti on sources. as the incident progresses.
+Determine how to respond to any persons injured injured טו נו apped.
+II sale to do so, treat and/or evacuate Account for all personnel on site.
 Establish person nel a ccountability system for onsite responders.
 If safe to do so, conduct search and rescue procedur · If safe to do so, shutdown, isolate and depressuriz e and d/or contain the release.
 In the event of an LPG $\!\!\!/$ NGL release, allow liquids Initiate initial monitoring for toxic or explosive gas and down wind. mixt ures.
 Warn people in the immediate vicinity